nasa-fornax/fornax-demo-notebooks/_sources/documentation/README.md

 ### Data access within the Fornax Science Console

 Users of the Fornax Science Console will have access to data curated and published by data repositories around the world.
-   * AWS S3 buckets with data curated by the NASA Astrophysics Mission Archives (HEASARC, IRSA, MAST) are mounted under `s3/` in the user's `$HOME` directory and are browsable as if they were on the local filesystem.
+   * The NASA Astrophysics Mission Archives (HEASARC, IRSA, MAST) offer curated datasets through the AWS Open Data program, which can be found by searching [https://registry.opendata.aws/](https://registry.opendata.aws/).
-   * Many data repositories provide data access through application program interfaces (APIs), which can be invoked by users of the Fornax Science Console through standard Python (e.g. astroquery, pyvo) or command line methods (e.g. wget, curl).
+   * In addition, most data archives, including NASA archives and others around the world, provide access through application program interfaces (APIs), which can be invoked by users of the Fornax Science Console through standard Python (e.g. astroquery, pyvo) or command line methods (e.g. wget, curl).
-   * Users can upload a limited amount of datasets to AWS and interact with them as though they were on the local filesystem.

 ## Quick Start Guide